strongbox/strongbox-docs/Getting-Started-(For-Developers).md

 #### The Distributions

 The [strongbox-assembly](https://github.com/strongbox/strongbox-assembly) project produces the final binary distributions which are then made public under the [releases](https://github.com/strongbox/strongbox-assembly/releases) section.

+# Creating New Modules/Projects

+* Each new modules needs to extend the `strongbox-parent`, from where it should be extending the dependencies and the configuration for Maven plugins.
+Modules should not contain any artifact or plugin versions.

+* All modules need to have a README.md file describing in brief what the module is and give brief pointers on what classes and tests are of primary interest.

+* Each project in the [Strongbox](https://github.com/strongbox/) organization needs to have a copy of the [LICENSE.md](https://github.com/strongbox/strongbox/blob/master/LICENSE) file.